paulden/guitar-fingering-recognition/README.md

 More recently I shot various photos with a friend.
 These can be found in `pictures2/` folder.
 These images were not specifically designed to be used in computer vision either but provide a different context.
+As of April, 2nd 2017, bugs appear when using `pictures2/` images, please refer to `pictures/` folder to have a look at results.

 You may have a look at results by running tests scripts which are currently the following :
 - `rotate_crop_tests.py`: doing its best to rotate the neck as horizontally as possible and cropping image around the neck